-1) RoD Datasets: Unlike previous studies on seeking route recommendation in taxi service that mainly rely on taxi GPS trajectories, in RoD service the "data driven" feature makes it possible to obtain more datasets.
-In our study, we also acquire order data and dynamic price data besides GPS trajectories:
+1) RoD Data Sets: Unlike previous studies on seeking route recommendation in taxi service that mainly rely on taxi GPS trajectories, in RoD service, the "data-driven" feature makes it possible to obtain more data sets.
+In our study, we also acquire order data and dynamic price data besides GPS trajectories.

-GPS trajectories.
-This is similar to the widely used taxi GPS trajectories dataset.
+GPS Trajectories: This is similar to the widely used taxi GPS trajectories data set.
 It contains the periodic GPS records, in longitude and latitude, of every single car in operation.
-Each record includes the longitude and latitude, time stamp, speed, direction, the unique car ID, etc. This dataset spans from Aug. to Nov.
-2016, and contains the records of about 3,500 to 3,800 cars daily in Beijing, China.
+Each record includes the longitude and latitude, time stamp, speed, direction, the unique car ID, etc. This data set spans from August to November 2016, and contains the records of about 3500-3800 cars daily in Beijing, China.
 Specifically, the ranges of longitude and latitude are [116.21, 116.56] and [39.81, 40.08].

-Order and dynamic price data.
-The information of orders and dynamic prices are recorded in the same dataset.
+Order and Dynamic Price Data: The information of orders and dynamic prices are recorded in the same data set.
 For the order data, in RoD service, the use of mobile app enables accurate recording of order information, as order origins and destinations are now clearly specified by users and recorded by the service provider.
 For the dynamic price data, the price multiplier is recorded when the service provider returns the estimated trip fare and current price multiplier.
 Sometimes getting the trip fare estimates does not mean order creation, and to accurately associate an order with a price multiplier, only the price multiplier returned in the trip fare estimate that is closest to order creation is retained.
-This dataset also covers same time span, and the total number of orders is 2,742,120.
+This data set also covers same time span, and the total number of orders is 2742120.
 Each entry includes origin, destination, the time getting on and off, the unique ID of passenger/driver/car/order, the estimated trip fare, price multiplier, etc.